 The AFOSI/XILI office is responsible for processing requests for OSI records under the provisions of the Freedom of Information Act.
 Written requests may be received by postal service, or electronically at: firstname.lastname@example.org .
 Requests received electronically must have a mailing address included since it may not be practical to provide a substantive response electronically.

-In addition to the information provided, please provide a notarized verification of your identity (see How Do I Verify My Identity above).
+In addition to the information provided, please provide a notarized verification of your identity (see above link under - How to Submit a FOIA and Privacy Act Request).
 Please provide a notarized signature of the requester (yourself) on that document plus the date.
 If you are requesting information pertaining to a third party please provide a notarized consent from that individual.
 Also, please provide a notarized verification of identity for any children whom you are a legal custodial parent.
 Also, please obtain the notarized signature of the other individual (the person whom you are seeking their information) giving you permission to receive their information.
 (If you are a legal custodial parent you can sign on your child's behalf).
 If the information you are requesting pertains to a deceased member please provide a notarized verification of your Identity for yourself (and any other living persons whom you are requesting information).